Sean-Dickey-thycotic-com/ssi-docs/qualys/config/creating-auth-records.md

    ![Windows Authentication](images/d593ed0bee4d546c2960a59c4a274275.png)

-In addition to creating a Secret with the correct password for the credentials used for authenticated scanning, the Qualys user account must be granted at least View access to the Secret.
+   >**Note:** The __UserName__ in the above screenshot should be the same as the Secret's username.
+In addition to creating a Secret with the correct password for the credentials used for authenticated scanning, the Application account (set in the previous steps for Configuring the Vault, under step 4) must have at least a View access to the Secret.

-4. Click __Share__ to view the permissions on the Secret.
+1. Click __Share__ to view the permissions on the Secret.

    ![Share](images/4b02782601a1f983f28f95fff25d5b9b.png)